shifty21/scone/resources/thoughts.md

 3. Setup thesis document
 4.  analyze benchmarking result and form graphs
 5.  re-run benchmarking with modified script
 6. Add dynamic secret script for benchmarking
 7. Get the related work data
 8. Get vault, consul-template document needed for thesis

+### Related work
+AWS KMS is probably the closest to what we implemented using Vault, but the cost of KMS Keys and the API rate limits made it a non-starter.

+Confidant by Lyft was very interesting, but ultimately the complexity of implementing authentication, the lack of per-customer revocation, and our KMS API rate limits concerns steered us away.

+Cerberus by Nike was very interesting, but the stack wasn't something we were comfortable with running in production.